italobusi/actn-wdm-pluggable-modelling/draft-poidt-ccamp-actn-wdm-pluggable-modelling.md

       |--------------------------------------------|

 ~~~~
-{: #figure-optical-pluggable-manifest title="Optical Pluggable Manifest"}
+{: #figure-optical-pluggable-manifest title="Coherent Pluggable Manifest"}

-This following is an example for standard mode defined by OIF:
+With this approach, the utilization of both standard and custom modes is rendered uniform.
+Note that all attributes pertaining to operational-modes and host-operational-modes are defined by this IETF document.
+To exemplify, {{figure-optical-pluggable-manifest-example_1}} illustrates an instance of standard operational-mode 0x3E and host-operational-mode 0x11 as defined by OIF.
+In this scenario, the associated organization is the OIF.

 ~~~~
-organization: OIF (see SFF 8024 Table 4-7 SMF media interface IDs)
+Organization: OIF (see SFF 8024 Table 4-7 SMF media interface IDs)
-operational-mode: 0x3E
+Operational-mode: 0x3E
 list of attributes
       modulation: DP-16QAM
       bit-rate: 478.75 Gb/s